exograd/erl-cmdline/doc/handbook.md

 # Usage
 ## Parsing
-Command line arguments are parsed with either `cmdline:parse/3` or `cmdline:parse/4`.
-Parsing requires the program name, the list of program arguments and a configuration.
+Command line arguments are parsed with either `cmdline:parse/2` or `cmdline:parse/3`.
+Parsing requires the list of program arguments and a configuration.

 Example:
 ```erlang